minchulan/goodhabits/README.md

 ## Good Habits

 Welcome to Good Habits, a Rx Drug Finder app.
 Good Habits is built with ReactJS and leverages dynamic interactivity and asynchronous code via server communication.
-For my phase 2 project I hoped to build something that pertained to my career as a pharmacist.
-After several low-fidelity wireframe designs and much consideration, I came to the realization that a 'prescription-drug-finder-app' would be the most attainable for me as a student developer.
-I hope to build upon this project with additional integrations and functionality that I could use in a pharmacy setting in the future.
+For my phase 2 project, I wanted to build something that was relevant to my career as a pharmacist.
+After several low-fidelity wireframe drafts and much consideration, I came to the realization that a 'prescription-drug-finder-app' would be the most attainable for me as a student developer.
+I hope to build upon this project with additional integrations and functionality that may could useful in a pharmacy setting.

 [MIT](https://choosealicense.com/licenses/mit/)